Monese Review (November 2023): You Might Be Surprised

 Direct Debits & Recurring paymentsIncludedIncludedIncluded

-As you can see, both paid packages offer an increase in perks quite substantially.
+As you can see, both paid packages offer a substantial increase in perks.

 Ultimately, the decision is yours.

-Hopefully, this side-by-side comparison has helped you come to a decision on which version would better suit you.
+Hopefully, this side-by-side comparison has helped you decide which version would better suit you.

 If you’re all up to date, we can move on.